sdkbox-doc/en/src/share/readme.md

 ##Notice

-email share can't test on simulator
+email share is not support on simulator